Highpoint2000/Highpoint2000/README.md

 ## Contact

-If you're interested in working with me or have any questions, don't hesitate to reach out!
-You can contact me via e-mail.
+If you have any questions, would like to report problems, or have suggestions for improvement, please feel free to contact me!
+You can reach me by email at highpoint2000@googlemail.com.
 I look forward to hearing from you!

 <a href="https://www.buymeacoffee.com/Highpoint" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>